Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Detect the likely country of origin of up to 100 first and last names*
+*Infer the likely country of origin of up to 100 names, detecting automatically the cultural context.*

 > Body parameter